home-assistant/home-assistant.io/source/_integrations/quantum_gateway.markdown

   - device_tracker
 ---

-The `quantum_gateway` device tracker platform offers presence detection by looking at connected devices to a Verizon Fios gateway.
+The `quantum_gateway` device tracker platform offers presence detection by looking at devices connected to a Verizon Fios gateway.

-It was tested with a Verizon Fios-G1100 Quantum Gateway.
+It was tested with a Verizon Fios-G1100 and G3100 Quantum Gateway.

 ## Configuration